muarshad01/Quran_Progress/18_surah_al_kahf.md

 ***

-#### 4 - Trial-of-Power: Dhul-Qarnayn with Yajuj Majuj [Verses 83–98]
+#### Story-4: Trial-of-Power
 * Portal: Time & Space
 * Access to Heavenly Paths (`Inter galatic travel`)

-* __Surah Kahf 18/86 (1st Sababa)__:[until he reached the setting ˹point˺ of the sun, which appeared to him to be setting in a spring of murky water, where he found some people.
+* __Surah Al-Kahf 18/86 (1st Sababa)__:[until he reached the setting ˹point˺ of the sun, which appeared to him to be setting in a spring of murky water, where he found some people.
 We said, “O Ⱬul-Qarnain!
 Either punish them or treat them kindly.”](https://quran.com/18/86)
    * Reached where the Sun was setting in muddy black-structure __aynin hamia (Black Hole)__

-* __Surah Kahf 18/90 (2nd Sababa)__: [until he reached the rising ˹point˺ of the sun.
+* __Surah Al-Kahf 18/90 (2nd Sababa)__: [until he reached the rising ˹point˺ of the sun.
 He found it rising on a people for whom We had provided no shelter from it.](https://quran.com/18/90)
     * Where the sun rises __(Nebula - Stars are generated)__
     * We had NOT made any medium between Sun and them, i.e. there was no Ozone-layer.
     * They hide in water during the day and comes out during the night to avoid radiation.

-* __Surah Kahf 18/93 (3rd Sababa)__: [until he reached ˹a pass˺ between two mountains.
+* __Surah Al-Kahf 18/93 (3rd Sababa)__: [until he reached ˹a pass˺ between two mountains.
 He found in front of them a people who could hardly understand ˹his˺ language.](https://quranwbw.com/18/93)
    * saddan: https://quran.com/36/9

 ***